 Sugar – sugar is used to help the bacteria.
 You can substitute the sugar for maple syrup or honey.

-Psyllium husk – the only good substitute for psyllium husk in this recipe is psyllium husk powder.
-In the case of using psyllium husk powder, use 17g (85% of the total amount) and add it to the dry ingredients instead of the water as it will clump in the water.
+Psyllium husk - the only good substitute for psyllium husk in this recipe is psyllium husk powder.
+In the case of using psyllium husk coarse powder, use 17g, and in the case of fine powder, use 15g.
+To know the difference between coarse and fine powder, refer to my post with illustrations.

 Toppings – feel free to use cheese, dried onions, or any mix of your favorite seeds.